-Use SQL or CLUSTER storage types

-- Set the beginning of the analysis to the minimum usable time.
-For example, QM usually runs the real-time report since the last midninght, but sometimes a sliding window of (say) 8 hours might be equally effective in your scenario and require a fraction of the load.
-You control this by setting the realtime.startHour property - Turn on row caching this allows QM to keep cached and pre-processed copies of objects it needs to run the Real-time and Agents Page.
+- Use SQL or CLUSTER storage types - Turn on row caching this allows QM to keep cached and pre-processed copies of objects it needs to run the Real-time and Agents Page.
 This may offer a significant speed up, ofter by an order of magnitude, and will reduce database load.
-You turn on this feature by setting realtime.useRowCache to true. - Tune Java memory for maximum performance see the Advanced Configuration manual.
+You turn on this feature by setting realtime.useRowCache to true.